-5. Write in the box the definition of language from the prior exercise.
+5. Write the definition of language that you obtained by linking the information from both columns in the box below.

 • Check the NEPBE definition of language in Section 5, Foundations in the Curricular Foundations Document.
-Compare it with the one you wrote and discuss whether you managed to solve the exercise and how you did it.
+Compare it with the one you wrote and discuss whether you managed to solve the exercise, and how you did it.